Scheduler

 When you know what your resource usage is, the improvements that you can consider might be:

 • experiment with different values for the “scheduler tunables”.
 Often you might get better effects by simply exchanging one performance aspect for another.
-For example if you want to decrease the CPU usage, you might increase file processing interval (but the result will be that new DAGs will appear with bigger delay).
 Usually performance tuning is the art of balancing different aspects.

 Scheduler Configuration options